opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 An option to automatically save the scene every given number of minutes is available in the Preferences > General dialog.
 If the option is activated, during the saving operation a message is displayed to notify the process.

-.. note:: An asterisk after the scene name in the viewer and xsheet title bars denotes that there are unsaved changes for the current scene.
+.. note:: An asterisk after the scene name in the viewer and Xsheet title bars denotes that there are unsaved changes for the current scene.

 .. tip:: **To work on a new scene:**